 The important work of computer support specialists is pretty accurately explained by the title itself.
 They provide help and advice to computer users and organizations by offering technical assistance directly to computer users.
 This includes regular testing, troubleshooting and overall maintenance of existing network systems.

 Mobile application developers specialize in coding, testing, debugging and monitoring mobile apps.
 They use their strong analytical and programming skills to contribute to the development of ongoing projects, recommending changes and enhancements to software applications as needed.
-Most mobile application developer positions will require previous experience building mobile applications across a number of different platforms, in addition to knowledge of common mobile development languages like Swift, Java and C#.
+Most mobile application developer positions will require previous experience building mobile applications across a number of different platforms, in addition to knowledge of common mobile development languages.

 Which computer career path will you choose?

 It’s clear that today’s self-proclaimed tech geeks have the unique opportunity to steer their careers in just about any direction they choose.
-Can you envision your future in one of the positions listed above?
+Can you envision your future in one of the computer jobs listed above?

 If you’re considering working in this industry, you’ve likely thought about pursuing some formal education in either Computer Science or Information Technology.
 But how do you know which of these options makes sense for you?
 We laid out a side-by-side comparison for you in our article, “Computer Science vs. Information Technology: Decoding the Differences.”